Games client plus its

 Namespace accessors

-Read-only helpers if you need to inspect or interop with the raw tracks:state — server → all
+Use these read-only helpers to inspect the raw tracks or to interoperate with them:state — server → all

 publishState(args?) → StatePublisher